brandonwbrown/would-you-rather/README.md

 ## Issues

-Two TODO issues exist:
+One TODO issue exist:
-1) react nested routing doesn't allow 404 page renders
-2) it's not so pretty, will revamp with react-bootstrap
+1) it's not so pretty, I will revamp with react-bootstrap

 ## Acknowledgments